 Most of the high priority projects improve conditions for pedestrians, calm traffic, or make the streets more attractive.
-Example projects include intersection bulb outs, new streets lights, lane narrowing, high visibility crosswalks, public art and updates LED Flashing pedestrian warning signs.
+Example projects intersection bulb outs, new street lights, lane narrowing, high visibility crosswalks, public art and updates to the flashing pedestrian warning signs.

 The full implementation Plan can be found at the links below.

 Neighborhood Street Enhancement Program Implementation Plan

 In September 2013, the City Council of Redwood City approved a plan for a new office campus for Stanford University in Redwood City.
 This office campus, located at the southeast portion of Redwood City along Highway 101, borders three different residential neighborhoods: Friendly Acres, North Fair Oaks (unincorporated County area), and Redwood Village.